lkmeta/txtify/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.10 installed on your machine
-- Conda installed on your machine (recommended to run on a conda environment)
+- Docker (containerized deployment)
 - An API key for DeepL if you want to enable translation (in case you need to use this tool for translation)

 ## Installation

-To install Txtify locally, follow these steps:
+To install and run Txtify using Docker, follow these steps:

 1. Clone the repository:
  ```sh